angystallone/ProbShakemaps/README.md

                         Max distance from epicenter of POIs in the subset --pois_selection_method {random,azimuth_uniform}
-                        Selection method for the POIs of the subset --vector_npy          Store ground motion distributions at all POIs (vector.npy) --fileScenariosWeights FILESCENARIOSWEIGHTS
+                        Selection method for the POIs of the subset --reuse_pois_subset   Reuse the subset of POIs already extracted in POIs.txt --vector_npy          Store ground motion distributions at all POIs (vector.npy) --fileScenariosWeights FILESCENARIOSWEIGHTS
                         File with scenarios weights